 GTA 5 Release Date

 GTA V released in Japan on October 10th, 2013.
-Grand Theft Auto V will release on PlayStation 4 and Xbox One on November 18th, 2014.
-The PC version will finally come out on January 27th, 2015.
+Grand Theft Auto V released on PlayStation 4 and Xbox One on November 18th, 2014.
+The PC version finally came out on April 14th, 2015.

 Downloadable Content (DLC)Beach Bum Update - November 19th, 2013

 Valentine's Day Massacre Special - February 14th, 2014

 The High Life Update - May 13th, 2014